YtJalppa/YtJalppa/README.md

 - 👋 Hello, my name is Jalppa.
 - 👀 I like to develop Minecraft servers.
-- 🌱 I have been used Skript for 1,5 years.
+- 🌱 I have been used Skript for 2 years.
 I am learning Java rn.
-- 💞️ I make collaboration with Thearex12 and Banskudansku.
+- 💞️ I make collaboration with Thearex12, BanskuDansku and others.
 - 📫 Message me in Discord: jalppa

 <!---